VisualComputing/nub/README.md

 }
 ```

+See the [DepthOfField example](https://github.com/VisualComputing/frames/tree/master/examples/2.AttachedFrames/DepthOfField).
 Some advantages of using shapes are:

 * Same as with attached frames.
 * Shapes are picked precisely using ray-tracing against the pixels of their projection.
 See [setPrecision](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html#setPrecision-frames.core.Frame.Precision-).

-## Eye

-The scene eye can be set from any (attached or detached) [Frame](https://visualcomputing.github.io/frames-javadocs/frames/core/Frame.html) or [Shape](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html) instance, by simply calling [setEye(Frame)](https://visualcomputing.github.io/frames-javadocs/frames/core/Graph.html#setEye-frames.core.Frame-).

-The default scene eye is an attached [Frame](https://visualcomputing.github.io/frames-javadocs/frames/core/Frame.html) instance.

-Note that shapes can be set as the scene eye which may be useful to depict the viewer in first person camera style.
+* Shapes can be set as the scene eye (see [setEye(Frame)](https://visualcomputing.github.io/frames-javadocs/frames/core/Graph.html#setEye-frames.core.Frame-)) which may be useful to depict the viewer in first person camera style.

 ## Interpolators